ananya2801/Python-SQL-project/README.md

 * After performing every task, the user is brought back to the options menu and has the opportunity to go back to the login screen or exit the program all together.

+## To test program
+* Create a database in the same directory as the downloaded project.
+* Create the appropriate tables in your SQL database by using "< prj-tables.sql"
+* Populate the database by doing "< mini_proj_data.sql".
+This Data was prepared by Vincent Wainman, vwainman@ualberta.ca, published on 2020-09-28 and revised on 2020-10-06
+* When you run the python program, provide the name of the database as the first and only command line argument.

 User Guide:
 1. How to login to the database?
 (i) If you are already a registered user, just type in “y” on the login screen and enter your user id and password securely.